Microscopic optical potentials from a Greens function approach: Results and Discussions

 In addition to reproducing the proton elastic scattering presented in Ref. \cite{RaoRS1973}, we calculate the neutron elastic scattering cross sections for 30.3 MeV projectile energy using the same 10 vibrational states in $^{40}$Ca, by simply removing the Coulomb term from the static potential (Fig. \ref{fig:40Ca_n}).
 Similar to the proton scattering, the values at forward angles do not change drastically when the potential is iterated.
 However, there is a larger difference at $\theta > 90^\circ$ and the dips are smoother with the converged potential, which agrees better with the experimental data.
+These results highlight the impact of the iterative scheme (\ref{eq:iter}), showing the largest effect on scattering at backward angles.